 Navigation menus (usually referred to only as menus) are a vital part of every website.
 Imagine them as an interactive map of a blog.
 They allow displaying the entire site’s structure and, at the same time, menus help visitors to navigate through different sections and pages more comfortably.

 Today, it is hard to find a blog without a navigation menu.
-Whether you’ve stumbled upon a news portal with thousands of posts and numerous categories or a simple one-pager, a menu will probably be visible on top, very close to the header.
+Whether you’ve stumbled upon a news portal with thousands of posts and numerous categories, food, fashion or a simple one-pager blog, a menu will probably be visible on top, very close to the header.

 So, except in unusual circumstances, a navigation menu is a must-have feature.
 Because of that, creating a WordPress menu is something that should be on top of your to-do list.

 - How to create your first WordPress menu